Oregon Electric

 This electric steeple cab locomotive has come full circle

-It started its life at electric freight locomotive for the Oregon Electric Railway in 1912.
-It ran from Portland to Eugene, and out to Forest Grove.
+It started its life as an electric freight locomotive for the Oregon Electric Railway in 1912.
+It ran from Portland to Eugene and out to Forest Grove.

-OE gave up passenger service but electric freight continued until 1946 and was renumbered 961.
+OE discontinued passenger service, but electric freight operations continued until 1946, and #21 was renumbered as 961.
 BCERwy became BC Hydro, and #961 continued to move freight into the 1970s

-In 1980 the locomotive was sold to Edmonton Transit.
-It was renumbered #2001.
+In 1980, the locomotive was sold to Edmonton Transit and renumbered to #2001.
 It was used to move materials for the expansion of Edmonton’s light rail system.
 The roof of the cab was lowered for the light rail tunnel.

-In 1998 #2001 was retired and donated to the Fort Edmonton Park for possible operation on its trolley line.
+In 1998, #2001 was retired and donated to Fort Edmonton Park for possible operation on its trolley line.
 However, that was not to be.

-In 2014 it moved again to the Fraser Valley Heritage Railway in Cloverdale BC.
-Upon its return to BC it was renumbered back to BCER #961.
-But in 2016, the group at Fraser Valley needed space for another BCE Interurban.
+In 2014, it moved again to the Fraser Valley Heritage Railway in Cloverdale, BC.
+Upon its return to BC, it was renumbered back to BCER #961.
+However, in 2016, the group at Fraser Valley required additional space for another BCE Interurban.

-The OERHS raised funds needed to purchase and move the locomotive back to its original home in Oregon.
-The Oregon Electric Railway Museum is a mere stone throw from the original OE Line.
-So it really home now.
+The OERHS raised the necessary funds to purchase and relocate the locomotive back to its original home in Oregon.
+The Oregon Electric Railway Museum is a mere stone’s throw from the original OE Line.
+So it’s home now.

 Car Facts